-If you're buying a home or taking out a mortgage to raise capital, we will usually arrange for a surveyor to prepare a Valuation Report on the property for us.
+If you're buying a home, we will usually arrange for a surveyor to prepare a Valuation Report on the property for us.

 Our valuation (Level 1) is a very brief report on the property's condition and its market value based on a limited inspection of the readily visible and accessible parts.
 You will be sent a copy, but it's important to understand that the report is not a detailed survey - it is just for our purposes to help us assess if the property is adequate security for the money you want to borrow.

 There is normally a fee for a Valuation Report which you will need to pay us when you apply for your mortgage (see table below).

 We recommend that you arrange a more detailed report into the property's condition than the Valuation Report.
 We've outlined the other types of report available below:

 A Survey and Valuation report is for you and we don't receive a copy of the survey.
 It is produced in an easy-to-follow format and will give you guidance on defects and other issues that should help you in your decision to buy.
 There are set fees for a Survey and Valuation depending on the value of the property (see table below).

 Building Survey and Valuation (Level 3)